opprop/jdk/README.md

-# Typetools fork of the JDK
+# EISOP fork of the JDK

 This fork of the JDK contains type annotations for pluggable type-checking.